-A research team headed by Jungmi Kwon, sovaldi sale has carried out deep imaging linear and circular polarimetry of the ‘Cat’s paw Nebula’ (NGC 6334) located in the constellation Scorpius.
+A research team headed by Jungmi Kwon, has carried out deep imaging linear and circular polarimetry of the ‘Cat’s paw Nebula’ (NGC 6334) located in the constellation Scorpius.
 Their results indicate levels of circular polarization (CP) as high as 22% in NGC 6334 which is the highest level of CP ever observed.

 The team has also carried out the first systematic survey of both linear and circular polarimetry in nine star- and planet-forming regions.
 Their results from the various star-forming regions show the presence of CP in all of these regions.
 These results are assumed to indicate that CP is a universal feature of star- and planet-forming regions.

-The processes involved in star and planet formation and the origin of life are neither clear nor generally agreed upon and Jungmi Kwon’s team, check from GUAS, view NAOJ, and JSPS, are working on these problems.
+The processes involved in star and planet formation and the origin of life are neither clear nor generally agreed upon and Jungmi Kwon’s team, from GUAS, NAOJ, and JSPS, are working on these problems.
 The team used the IRSF 1.4 m telescope with SIRPOL imaging

 polarimeter at the South African Astronomical Observatory in Sutherland.
 The telescope and instrument are operated by Nagoya University, Kyoto University, and NAOJ.
 SIRPOL is an instrument developed by the group that enables them to simultaneously obtain information about both circularly polarized and linearly polarized light.
 It also enables wide-field imaging polarimetry (~ 8 x 8 arcmin square = ~ 1/4 diameter of the Moon), of a considerably wider field than other instruments.
 The IRSF/SIRPOL combination has one of the highest performances at present available for detecting polarized light (either linear and/or circular) in the near-infrared over a wide field of view.

 Life on Earth makes extensive (almost exclusive) use of “left-handed amino acids (L-amino acids)”.
 The question of why organisms on Earth preferentially utilize L-amino acids instead of D-amino acids or D-sugars instead of L-sugars is as yet unresolved.
 The effort to solve this problem is of paramount importance if the outstanding issues surrounding the origin of Life are to be resolved.
-The knowledge that CP, which is known to influence molecular chirality, occurs much more widely than previously suspected in star forming regions, could be an important part of the missing information required to satisfactorily explain the origin of Life.
+The knowledge that CP, which is known to influence molecular chirality, occurs much more widely than previously suspected in star-forming regions, could be an important part of the missing information required to satisfactorily explain the origin of Life.

 ACT – Alan Cousins Telescope, an automatic photometric telescope.